You Can Exercise and

 Austin.
 Later, she stopped driving and rode the bus and got

-off a couple of stops away from her office.
+off a couple of stops away from her office and walked the rest of the way.
 A lady in Atlanta

 was recently mentioned on CNN as having lost several pounds in